Eric-Kobayashi/mave-impute-statmethod/README.md

 This pipeline performs imputation on MaveDB single variant data using various simple statistical learning estimators.

+Initial investigation leading to this pipeline is shown at [notebook[(https://github.com/allydunham/xai_hackathon2024/blob/sklearn-imputation/mavedb-imputation.ipynb)
+Data analysis dashboard showing the pipeline results is hosted at a [temporary site](http://jira-report.hgi.sanger.ac.uk:8050/)

 ## Overview

 The pipeline consists of two main scripts: